Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Rising standards on waste disposal (opportunity)

-This PESTEL/PESTLE analysis considers ecological factors as significant forces on Tesla, Inc.’s industry environment.
+This PESTLE analysis considers ecological factors as significant forces in Tesla’s industry environment.
 For example, the company has opportunities to promote its electric vehicles based on concerns on climate change, expanding environmental programs, and rising standards on waste disposal.
-The company’s electric vehicles, batteries and solar panels are considered suitable in directly addressing these external factors linked to business sustainability and environmentally friendly products.
-This part of the PESTEL/PESTLE analysis shows that Tesla has significant growth opportunities based on the nature of its products.
+The company’s electric vehicles, batteries, and solar panels are considered suitable in directly addressing these external factors linked to business sustainability and environmentally friendly products.
+This part of the PESTEL analysis shows that Tesla has significant growth opportunities based on the nature of its products.

 Legal Factors

-In this part of the PESTEL/PESTLE Analysis, the effects of regulatory factors on the remote or macro-environment are determined.
+In this part of the PESTLE analysis, the effects of regulatory factors on the remote or macro-environment are determined.
 Laws and legal systems shape managerial decisions and business development.
-For example, Tesla’s marketing mix or 4P are implemented within legal constraints.
+For example, Tesla’s marketing mix or 4P is implemented within legal constraints.
 The company’s human resource management and business partnerships are also within legal constraints.
-In this case of Tesla, Inc., corporate strategies must include the following legal external factors:
+In this case of Tesla, corporate strategies must include the following legal factors:

 1. Expanding international patent protection (opportunity)